Rangi42/redstarbluestar/FEATURES.md

    - Blaine may use a Super Potion with his Pokémon at full health
 - Gym Leaders, the Elite 4, and the Champion have [better movesets](data/trainer_parties.asm)
 - Default text speed is fast
-- Shiny icons in battle, so you won't miss one
+- Shiny icons in battle, in case you don't notice the sparkle animation
 - MissingNo has *not* been "fixed"; its Pokédex entry is the Space World placeholder one

 There are *no* new Pokémon, maps, moves, or items (except the Heart Stone).
 This may look like Space World, but its content is purely R/B/Y.